 2. choose your data collection methods and tools

 There are lots of different ways you can collect data.
 You’ll need to choose the data collection methods and tools that are most suited to your funding stream or project based on the requirements you have set out in Steps 1, 2 and 3.
 If possible, speak to your funders, stakeholders, and your target audience and involve them in choosing suitable methods.
+This is particularly important if your audience has communication or accessibility needs.
 Examples of data collection methods include surveys, interviews, focus groups and participant observation.

 We have developed an information pack which gives an introduction to the most commonly used data collection methods and tools, such as 'Surveys and Questionnaires':